 Persian Tamarind-Stuffed Fish

-A luxurious whole fish preparation flavored with tangy tamarind and fragrant barberries, perfect for Norooz, the Persian new year.
+A luxurious whole fish preparation flavored with tangy tamarind and fragrant barberries, perfect for Nowruz, the Persian new year.
+Find barberries in well-stocked Middle Eastern groceries or online.

 - 6 tbsp. olive oil, plus more for greasing